-You can’t get much more luxurious than glossy marble for a wall covering, whether you opt for large shiny slabs or smaller bathroom wall tiles.
-This natural stone is highly durable, long lasting and, as long as it’s sealed, suitable for wet areas including shower walls.
+You can't get much more luxurious than glossy marble for bathroom wall ideas, whether you opt for large shiny slabs or smaller bathroom wall tiles.
+This natural stone is highly durable, long lasting and, as long as it's sealed, suitable for wet areas including shower walls.

 Cascade the marble down from the walls to the floor, to create a waterfall effect, and team it with monochrome fittings for a smart, timeless finish.
 In this bathroom, a standout stone basin creates contrast with its rough texture against that of the smooth marble, while the grey colour of the stone is echoed in the marble's veining and the towel rail.